senior1805/DEVOPS-CHALLENGE/README.md

       state: present
 ```

-- We create a service file to make sure the node application is always running and start the application
+- We create a service file to make sure the node application is always running and start the application.
+Remember to change the path of the service path.

 ```
   - name: Create service file
     template:
-      src: /path_to_service_file/service
+      src: /path_to_service_file/service #Remember to change this to your path
       dest: /etc/systemd/system/nodejs.service
     register: service_conf
     become: true